1. Put table lamps on the island to make your kitchen feel like a room, not a laboratory. Visual Comfort's Column lamp in Sheffield silver.

 38. Forget fancy centerpieces.
 Keep it simple and monochromatic — the drama is in the abundance.

 39. No need for a formal tablecloth.
 Take a piece of fabric and cut and fold it to fit.
 Use iron-on tape to make the hem.
-Place settings and stemware from Crate and Barrel.
+Place settings and stemware from Crate and Barrel.40.
+Ina does not go for precious finishes.
+Trestle table from Restoration Hardware is made from old wood, which just gets better the more it is used.

 41. No worries about spills when dining chairs, by Lee Industries, are slipcovered in washable Vintage Sugar linen.